Work Capacity Decisions made on or after 1 January 2019

 For work capacity decisions made before 1 January 2019, injured workers have the right to ask the insurer for an internal review of their work capacity decision.
 If a worker disagrees with the decision, they can then ask for a merit review of the decision by SIRA.
 If the worker disagrees with SIRA’s recommendations the worker can then seek a procedural review by WIRO.

 You have the right to ask the insurer to review a work capacity decision.
 You should make this request by completing the Application for internal review by insurer provided by SIRA.
 This form must be provided to your insurer as soon as possible.

 Step 2: Merit Review Service

-If you are not happy with the outcome of the internal review you have the right to ask SIRA for a review of the merits of the decision.
-You should make this request by completing the Application for merit review by SIRA and provide it to SIRA within 30 days after receiving the insurer’s decision.
+If you are not happy with the outcome of the internal review you then have the right to ask SIRA for a review of the merits of the decision.
+You should make this request by completing the Application for merit review by SIRA and provide it to SIRA within 30 days from receiving the insurer’s decision.